frequently asked questions about Mindfulness Courses for Healthy Living

 What standards do Mindfulness Courses for Healthy Living meet?

 The courses adhere to the highest professional standards.
-I'm registered with the UK Network of Mindfulness Teachers, the Mindfulness Network CIC and listed with the Mental Health Foundation (Be Mindful), and a member of other relevant regulatory bodies including the BACP.
+I'm registered with the British Association for Mindfulness-based Approaches, the Mindfulness Network, and a member of other relevant regulatory bodies including the BACP.

 My meditation practice experience goes back more than 30 years and I've taught mindfulness in the public and voluntary sectors since 2006.
 I trained for more than 5 years with the CMRP (Centre for Mindfulness Research and Practice, University of Bangor in Wales), world-leading centre of excellence in mindfulness.